ayomide017/ayomide017/README.md

 - 👋 Hi, I’m @ayomide017
 - 👀 I’m interested in software engineering, cloud computing, cybersecurity
 - 🌱 I’m currently learning software engineering
 - 💞️ I’m looking to collaborate on challenging projects
+- I'm a website developer
 - 📫 How to reach me on email adioayomide02@gmail.com and on LinkedIn http://www.linkedin.com/in/ayomide-adio

 <!---